Classification of affine vortices: Introduction

-The proof of the main result Theorem \ref{thm:premain} uses the Hitchin-Kobayashi result for vortices on a compact base manifold with boundary proved by the first author \cite{Venu}, along with an implicit function argument outside a compact set.
-We may then use the method of exhaustion, solving the vortex equation on a succession of balls of increasing radius, to obtain a solution on the whole plane.
-Doing so involves a number of complications, such as that the sequence of solutions on the balls converges without bubbling.
+exists for all time on any compact Riemann surface $\Sig$, possibly with boundary.
+Using this result, the vortex equation on an affine line can be solved on a succession of annuli of increasing sizes that exhaust the domain.
+We prove that this sequence of vortices converges to a solution on the whole plane.
+This process involves a number of complications, such as proving that the sequence of solutions on the balls converges without bubbling.

+We give some examples of the main result in the case of torus actions on vector spaces.
+By Theorem \ref{thm:main}, given a finite energy affine vortex $(A,u)$ with bounded image, it corresponds to a gauged holomorphic map over a principal $K$-bundle $P \to \P(1,n)$ in a sense defined in Section 3.1.
+The characteristic class $[P]$ of $P$ in $H_2(BK,\Q)$ is a topological invariant of $(A,u)$ (see Remark \ref{rem:topinv}).
+If $K$ is a torus then $H_2(BK,\Q)$ is isomorphic to the subset $\{\lambda \in \k\,|\, \exists n \in \Z, \ e^{2\pi \fix \lambda}=\Id\}$ of rational elements $\k$ and we call the image of $[P]$ in $\k$ the {\em degree} of the vortex.
+In the following Proposition, we classify affine vortices of fixed degree.